ethereum/casper/README.md

 $ vyper -f abi simple_casper.v.py
 ```

-NOTE: The output from these commands should be saved to be deployed.
+NOTE: The output from these commands must be stored somewhere in order to deploy.

 ### Step 5: Deploy the Casper Contract

-First you need to make sure you have sufficient funds on your `base_sender` account to deploy the Casper contract.
+First you need to make sure you have sufficient funds in your `base_sender` account to deploy the Casper contract.

 You must also define the null_sender.
 In [EIP1011](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1011.md) null_sender is defined as `2**160-1` converted into HEX.
 But for testing purposes it may be sufficient to use a preexisting known address as the null_sender.